OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild: Mirage Dataset

 \subsubsection{Semantic Composition and Data Sourcing}

-We organize \textbf{Mirage-Train} into five semantic categories: Human, Animal, Object, Scene, and Anime.
-A notable inclusion is the Anime category, which is often omitted from benchmarks despite its real-world prevalence.
-This inclusion is motivated by its increasing practical relevance and our empirical finding (see \cref{fig:semantic_generalization_univfd,fig:semantic_generalization_effort}) that models exhibit poor semantic generalization between the anime and photorealistic domains.
+\textbf{Mirage-Train} aligns with the diverse categories identified in Chameleon \cite{aide} (Human, Animal, Object, and Scene) while further incorporating Anime to address the prevalent distributions in synthetic imagery.
+We specifically introduce Anime to bridge the significant generalization gap observed between anime and photorealistic domains (\cref{fig:semantic_generalization_univfd,fig:semantic_generalization_effort}), a critical distinction often overlooked in existing benchmarks.

-\textbf{Real Image Collection.} We source authentic, high-resolution photographs from public collections (e.g., Pexels \cite{pexels}) to establish a high-quality photorealistic base.
+\textbf{Real Image Collection.} We source high-resolution photographs from public collections (e.g., Pexels \cite{pexels}) to establish a photorealistic base.
 This is supplemented by a large corpus of human-created digital and anime art curated from online communities to comprehensively cover the stylized domain.

-\textbf{Synthetic Image Collection.} We generate a vast set of images using a broad array of SOTA Text-to-Image (T2I) models.
-This includes leveraging the standard, publicly released versions of prominent open-source generators (e.g., SD3.5 \cite{sd3.5_github}, Flux.1 \cite{flux}, etc.) and utilizing commercial APIs from leading closed-source models.
-To further ensure ecological validity, we also curate a large corpus of in-the-wild synthetic images from public internet sources.
+\textbf{Synthetic Image Collection.} We generate a vast image set using a diverse array of SOTA Text-to-Image (T2I) models, including prominent open-source generators (e.g., SD3.5 \cite{sd3.5_github}, Flux.1 \cite{flux}) and commercial closed-source APIs.
+The fake image generation process uses a real-image-anchored prompting pipeline rather than randomly sampled or manually written free-form prompts: for each collected real image, we use an LMM annotator to produce a content description and a coarse semantic label (Human, Animal, Object, Scene, or Anime), and then use the content description as the prompt for generating the corresponding synthetic image with diverse T2I generators.
+This strategy preserves coarse semantic alignment between real and fake images within each category and ensures that prompts reflect naturally occurring visual content rather than artificial prompt templates.
+To ensure ecological validity, we further curate a large corpus of in-the-wild synthetic images from open web sources and third-party creation platforms.

-\textbf{Purified Artifact Set} Finally, to train our Universal Artifact Expert, we construct a purified artifact dataset, where the semantics of real and fake image pairs are identical.
-Following prior work \cite{alignedforensics}, we use \textit{MS-COCO} \cite{ms_coco} as the source of real images and generate synthetic counterparts via reconstruction.
-We employ a diverse array of VAEs, ranging from those in SDv1.x--SD3.5 \cite{stable_diffusion} to specialized models like `TAESD' \cite{taesd} and `TAESDXL' \cite{taesd}, thereby capturing a comprehensive range of reconstruction artifacts.
+\textbf{Purified Artifact Set.} Finally, to train our Universal Artifact Expert, we construct a purified artifact dataset featuring semantically identical real-fake pairs.
+Following \cite{alignedforensics}, we use \textit{MS-COCO} \cite{ms_coco} for real images and generate synthetic counterparts via reconstruction.
+We employ diverse VAEs, including those from SDv1.x--SD3.5 \cite{stable_diffusion} and specialized models such as `TAESD' and `TAESDXL' \cite{taesd}, to encourage the expert to capture shared reconstruction artifacts rather than overfitting to a single VAE signature.